geerew/off-course/docker/README.md

 There are several environment variables that can be set

-- OC_DEV - Whether to run in development mode.
+- OC_DEBUG - Whether to enable debug logging.
 Defaults to `false`
 - OC_ENABLE_SIGNUP - Whether to enable signup.
 Defaults to `false`

 ### Hardware Acceleration

-Off Course supports hardware-accelerated video transcoding for improved performance.
+OffCourse supports hardware-accelerated video transcoding for improved performance.

 The following environment variables control hardware acceleration